 New Ministers appointed in a reshuffle of the Czechoslovak Federal Government were sworn in on Sunday (3 January) by President Ludvik Svoboda.

-New Ministers appointed in a reshuffle of the Czechoslovak Federal Government were sworn in on Sunday (3 January) by President Ludvik Svoboda.
+Background: New Ministers appointed in a reshuffle of the Czechoslovak Federal Government were sworn in on Sunday (3 January) by President Ludvik Svoboda.
 The appointments are in the line with a new law which came into force on 1 January.

 The changes mark a return to centralisation, particularly in the economic field.
 The strengthening of federal power, according to reports from Prague, is seen as an attempt to centralise planning efforts and to reduce rivalry between the Czech and Slovak regions for the country's available investment and material resources.